PoliticalGraveyard.com

 Sheryl M. Ilse — of California.
 Democrat.
 Delegate to Democratic National Convention from California, 2000.
 Female.
 Still living as of 2000.

 Harriet A. Ingram — of California.
 Democrat.
-Candidate for Presidential Elector for California.
+Democratic Presidential Elector for California, 2000 (voted for Al Gore and Joseph I. Lieberman).
 Female.
 Still living as of 2000.

 Nancy Iredale — of Pasadena, Los Angeles County, Calif.
 Republican.
 Delegate to Republican National Convention from California, 2008.
 Female.
 Still living as of 2008.